 - A pet with an ear mite infection would be classified as Treatable-Rehabilitatable.

-- A pet with a severe spinal cord injury (medical) or severe aggression (behavioral) would be classified as unhealthy & untreatable.
+- A pet with a severe spinal cord injury (medical) or severe owner directed aggression (behavioral) would be classified as Unhealthy & Untreatable.

-PAWS Chicago has adopted the PEM created by Iowa State University.
-It is based on findings from private practice veterinarians in corroboration with pet-owner surveys, with an overall emphasis on lifesaving.
+PAWS Chicago adopted the PEM created by Iowa State University and then made several modifications to it based on additional medical conditions and behavioral disorders prevalent in the Chicago community.
+The Iowa State PEM was based on findings from private practice veterinarians in corroboration with pet-owner surveys, with an overall emphasis on lifesaving.
 Maddie’s Fund, a leader in the No Kill movement, considers this PEM an excellent model.